larb-publishing-course/larb-publishing-course.github.io/source/index.html.markdown

 word of the future.
 The faculty is dedicated to achieving a 100% placement record for workshop participants and to giving them the tools and networks to make that possible.

+### Deadlines for applications:

+To be considered for financial aid, apply by March 31.

+Applications will be considered until April 30.